 Good Luck Holly Pebble This short narrative explores what is real and what isn’t in school.
 An official selection of the Scream in the Dark, Madtown Horror and the Fantasmagorical film festivals.

-Sit Down w/Smith & Kornblatt In this 11-episode web series, teachers Anthony Smith and Marc Kornblatt meet with students during their lunch break to discuss life at school, with their own brand of in-your-face humor.
+Sit Down w/Smith & Kornblatt In this web series, teachers Anthony Smith and Marc Kornblatt meet with students during their lunch break to discuss life at school with their own brand of in-your-face humor.
 An official selection of the Miami Independent Film Festival.

 A Hmong Moment In this web series, Hmong students share what they’re learning in a special enrichment club.

-Stand Up w/Smith & Kornblatt Teachers Smith and Kornblatt team up to create a video club at their school with a group of students who match their zany energy.
+Stand Up w/Smith & Kornblatt Teachers Smith and Kornblatt team up to create a video club with a group of students who match their zany energy.

 Lincoln’s Stand By Me A musician collaborates with his former teacher and his students to sing a beloved classic.